-Charles A. Dana Professor David Woolf; Professors Arthur Schaller and Aron Temkin; Associate Professors Wendy Cox, Eleanor D'Aponte, Michael Hoffman, Matthew Lutz, and Danny Sagan; Assistant Professors Timothy Parker and Tolya Stonorov; Lecturer Cara Armstrong; Instruction Specialist Angelo Arnold.
+Charles A. Dana Professor David Woolf; Professors Arthur Schaller and Aron Temkin; Associate Professors Cara Armstrong, Wendy Cox, Eleanor D'Aponte, Matthew Lutz, Timothy Parker, Danny Sagan, Tolya Stonorov.

 The School of Architecture + Art explores in many dimensions the meaning of making and the making of meaning.
-The School reinforces the student’s ability to think creatively and independently, and reflects the University’s ideals to develop citizens with integrity, conviction, and self-respect who are educated and motivated to be leaders in service to the community.
-The School of Architecture and Art offers a Bachelor of Science in Architectural Studies, and a Master of Architecture (NAAB-accredited).
+The School reinforces the student’s ability to think creatively and independently, reflecting the University’s ideals to develop citizens with integrity, conviction, and self-respect who are educated and motivated to be leaders in service to the community.
+The School of Architecture + Art offers a Bachelor of Science in Architectural Studies and a Master of Architecture (NAAB-accredited).

-The Master of Architecture (MArch) degree program builds on a student’s undergraduate experience and builds the foundation for a career as a professional architect.
+This pathway builds on a student’s undergraduate experience to provide the foundation for a career as a professional architect.
 This is a one-and-a-half-year program consisting of a summer internship, one academic year of graduate-level seminars and an individual, custom-designed thesis experience designed around a topic of the student’s choosing.

-Between the fourth and fifth years, students work as an intern in an architecture office (or in a design-related firm).
-Coursework is completed using distance-learning techniques, which not only permit students to work where they wish, but encourages them to master digital communications technology, important to architectural practice.
+In the summer, students work as an intern in an architecture office (or in a design-related firm).
+Coursework is completed using distance-learning techniques, which permits students to work where they wish and encourages them to master digital communications technology, important to architectural practice.

 The Master of Architecture degree is a first professional degree and is required for licensure.

-To build on the experience of the Bachelor's curriculum, the Master's degree in Architecture prepares the student for the profession of architecture.
+The Master's degree in Architecture prepares students for the profession of architecture.
 The School emphasizes practical experience (through a practicum) as well as autonomy and rigor (through an architectural thesis and graduate seminars).